Ante Nuptial Contracts

 • The ANC will be registered in the Deeds Office by the Leoni Naude Inc.

-• Once we have received the registered Antenuptial contract from the deeds office, we will contact you to collect the original contract.
+• Once we have received the registered Antenuptial contract from the deeds office, we will contact you to collect or courier the original contract.